halftrainedharry/AdvSearch/core/components/advsearch/docs/AdvSearch_Documentation.md

 The total number of result pages.

 **[[+perPage]]**<br>
-The maximum number of results par page.
+The maximum number of results per page.

 **[[+offset]]**<br>
 Offset of the current page.